bradphelan/vector-editor/README.md

 Simple Vector Editor
 ====================

-A simple vector editor that immediately generate C++ code representing the points that are drawn.
+A simple vector editor that immediately generates C++ code representing the points that are drawn.

 https://bradphelan.github.io/vector-editor/